Last blog, What Strategy Is And Isn’t: Playing to Win we shared: Strategy is about making specific choices to win in the marketplace.

-My experience coaching tells me few mid-size businesses explore strategy to this degree.
+My experience coaching tells me few mid-size businesses explore a strategy to this degree.

 The argument is: Doug we’re not Proctor & Gamble.
 We don’t have the resources or time to explore and discover strategy to this degree.

-The Answer: Are you okay limiting your top line revenue Growth?
-If your answer is not to explore strategy to this degree/level, you lack the required commitment to achieve growth with your business.
+The Answer: Are you okay limiting your top-line revenue Growth?
+If your answer is not to explore a strategy to this degree/level, you lack the required commitment to achieve growth with your business.

 When I asked Verne Harnish whether or not a small to mid-sized business should invest in a Strategic Advisory Council, and how much time they should dedicate to this, Verne responded, “Douglas – generally it’s an hour a week.
-OTG Software, which scaled from startup to over $1 billion market cap, held there’s every Monday morning at 7am for an hour.
-At Scaling Up ours is 9am – 10am every Monday.”
+OTG Software, which scaled from startup to over $1 billion market cap, held their’s every Monday morning at 7 am for an hour.
+At Scaling Up ours is 9 am – 10 am every Monday.”